walnuthq/madara-docs/docs/tutorials/quickstart_chain.md

 Before you can interact with the network you need an account.
 Luckily, running the devnet gives you a few ready accounts and their respective private keys.
 This is only possible because the network is a fresh network and you have full control over it - in real networks you need to get an account by different means.

 However, you still need to store the account in a format understood by Starkli.

-You can do this by (replace the address with one you chose from the list):
+Choose an account from the list displayed upon running the devnet.
+Store it with (replace the address with one you chose from the list):
 ```bash
 starkli account fetch --rpc http://localhost:9944 --output ./account 0x07484e8e3af210b2ead47fa08c96f8d18b616169b350a8b75fe0dc4d2e01d493
 ```

 ### Install and configure Scarb

-We will utilize (Scarb)[https://docs.swmansion.com/scarb/docs] to compile our contract code.
+We will utilize [Scarb](https://docs.swmansion.com/scarb/docs) to compile our contract code.
 You can install Scarb with:
 ```
 curl --proto '=https' --tlsv1.2 -sSf https://docs.swmansion.com/scarb/install.sh | sh
 ```